Davies70/q_Books/README.md

 # Project Title

-A web app to find books on Google Books by book name, author's name or genre
+A web app to find books on Google Books

 ## Description

+The web app comes with a search feature that allows you to search books on Google Books in real time.
+Search can be performed using book titles, author names, genre.
+The web app also includes a day and night mode feature.
 ## Getting Started

 ### Dependencies